2333-hr/plant-monitor-YHR-NEW-/README.md

 3.Upload the written Arduino code to the Arduino Uno board.
 4 Monitor data: Monitor the data from the MQTT server and control the buzzer based on the received humidity data.

-③ About displaying plant status data to some device screens:
+## About displaying plant status data to some device screens:
 Install serial port data receiving software on your computer, such as CoolTerm (for Windows and macOS), and open the serial port data receiving software.
 Select the correct serial port and baud rate in the software, this information is the same as in the serial monitor.
 Start the serial port data reception, and then you will see the numbers sent from the Arduino in the software.

-#plant monitor display
+# plant monitor display

 ![df0d9c531c61df8c08bbe1e6a81c0b5](https://github.com/2333-hr/plant-monitor-YHR-NEW-/assets/146243657/cff0b419-82f2-4efa-b79b-de0e7f3a5241)

 https://github.com/2333-hr/plant-monitor-YHR-NEW-/assets/146243657/6ea0d840-fbbc-4d67-9b07-3d53422c5376